Sv443-Network/UserUtils/docs.md

 isScrollable(element: Element): { horizontal: boolean, vertical: boolean }
 ```

-Checks if an element has a horizontal or vertical scroll bar.
+Checks if an element has horizontal or vertical scroll bars.
-This uses the computed style of the element, so it will also work if the element is hidden.
+This uses the computed style of the element, so it has a high chance of working even if the element is hidden.

+⚠️ The element needs to be mounted in the DOM so the CSS engine evaluates it, otherwise no scroll bars can be detected.

 <details><summary><b>Example - click to view</b></summary>